 Overview

-Curtin’s Bachelor of Engineering (Honours) offers you an industry-connected education experience in which you will learn how to provide solutions to complex societal challenges and improve the quality of life for people all around the world.
+Curtin’s Bachelor of Engineering offers you an immersive, industry-connected university experience.
+Our aim is for you to graduate with the expertise to devise engineering solutions to societal and industry challenges, to improve the quality of life for communities all around the world.

-Your study will begin with the Engineering Foundation Year (EFY).
-You will learn the fundamental concepts and develop the required skills common to all areas of engineering – giving you the opportunity to explore our range of engineering majors before choosing the major you will study from your second year.
+Your studies will begin with the Engineering Foundation Year (EFY).
+Designed in consultation with industry, the EFY gives you the fundamental concepts and skills required by all areas of engineering.
+Importantly, the EFY allows you to explore Curtin’s range of engineering majors before choosing your preferred major.

 - Chemical Engineering